remi1771/Basketball-Stat-Tracking-App/to-do.md

 ~Check when start_match is pressed, that a player has posession, else raise error~

-Also normalize tkinter windoW to always be 512 by 512
+~Also normalize tkinter windoW to always be 512 by 512~

+Error Handling: Check for duplicate players